vishak45/Book-Image-Validator/README.md

 ```

-Upload a book image to see the prediction.
+Upload a book image to see the prediction(frontend/test.html).

 ## License